 A changing mindset sees animal species as important drivers of the climate ship.

-into space, to fertilizing the ocean with pulverized iron to stimulate blooms of phytoplankton that take up carbon during photosynthesis and carry it to the ocean floor when they die.
+Instead, the conversation often turns to the technological fixes known broadly as climate geoengineering.
+These schemes range from spraying sulfate aerosols into the atmosphere to reflect more solar energy back into space, to fertilizing the ocean with pulverized iron to stimulate blooms of phytoplankton that take up carbon during photosynthesis and carry it to the ocean floor when they die.
 Sold with slogans like “give me a tanker ship full of iron and I’ll give you the next ice age,” these claims breed angst rather than action.
 But if in our ignorance we have already messed up the climate system by using technology, who would risk messing it up again with other technologies?

 Hence the appeal of what might be called “natural geoengineering.”
 Natural ecological processes already offer many reliable and safe ways to remove CO2 from the atmosphere.
 Currently, natural processes — such as photosynthesis by tropical trees and marine phytoplankton, and CO2 absorption by ocean waters — remove and store more than half of the carbon emissions generated by human activities.
 With thoughtful environmental stewardship there is the promise of doing more, and doing it in more environmentally friendly ways.